Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

 Course Materials:

-- Slides, a case study model, and descriptions of practical assignments.
+- Slides, the case study model, and descriptions of practical assignments.

 Certificates: